Bernard van Orley: Family

-His family came originally from Luxembourg, descendants from the Seigneurs d'Ourle or d'Orley.His branch of the family then moved to the Duchy of Brabant, where his father Valentin van Orley (ca. 1466 - Brussels 1532) was born as an illegitimate child.
+His family came originally from Luxembourg, descendants from the Seigneurs d'Ourle or d'Orley.His branch of the family then moved to the Duchy of Brabant, where his father Valentin van Orley (ca. 1466 – Brussels 1532) was born as an illegitimate child.
 Bernard and his brother Everard (who would also become a painter) were both born in Brussels.

 The painted wing panels of the sculpted Saluzzo retable are attributed to Valentin van Orley, describing the Life of St. Joseph (ca. 1510).
 The retable itself is Gothic in style, but these wing panels already show some characteristic of the Renaissance style (City Museum of Brussels).
 The panels of the Life of St. Roch in the Saint James' Church, Antwerp have been ascribed to Everard van Orley.

 In 1512 Bernard van Orley married Agnes Seghers; in 1539, shortly after Agnes' death, he married Catherina Hellinckx.
 He had nine children.
 His four boys followed in the footsteps of their father and also became painters.

 Apprenticeship

 It is sometimes presumed that Bernard van Orley completed his art education in Rome in the school of Raphael, however there are no reliable sources to prove this.
 At that time, there were only a few painters with some renown in Brussels, such as Van Laethem and painters from the Coninxloo family.
 It is therefore much more likely that he was initially taught in the workshop of his father, an obscure painter whose name appears as "master" in the "Liggere" (registers) of the Guild of St. Luke of Antwerp and who had several pupils.

 Bernard van Orley received his knowledge of the Renaissance style from engravings and the Raphael Cartoons for tapestries of scenes from the Acts of the Apostles that were present in Brussels between 1516 and 1520; they are now in London.
-They were made to be woven into tapestries for Pope Leo X by Pieter van Aalst.
+They were made to be woven into tapestries for Pope Leo X by Pieter van Aelst III.